Uncontrolled (album): Critical reception

-Yoshiki Aoyuki of Listen Japan agreed with the album's title, hearing that the music sounded unrestrained.
+Uncontrolled received generally positive reviews.
+Yoshiki Aoyuki of Listen Japan agreed with the album's title, finding that the music sounded unrestrained.
 He was impressed with the variety of songs even though many of them were dance tunes.
 He likened the "euro-disco" sound of "Only You" to the sound of Kylie Minogue.
 Tetsu Hiraga of Hot Express was extremely impressed with the album, in particular "In the Spotlight (Tokyo)," calling it "the best kind of electro pop."
 He felt that every song had a similar impressive impact.
 He described the first single, "Break It," as "Amuro's voice dancing over a tricky guitar and bass."
 He found her "aggressively shouted singing" very exciting.
 He enjoyed the mis-match in the song "Sit!
 Stay!
 Wait!
 Down!" between the music, a "thick track with deep vocals" and the "girly in-love lyrics."
 Hiraga felt that "Yeah-Oh" had a "densely Western sound" that was not seen in any other Japanese musicians.

-Hiraga believed in all the reviews of her singles that Amuro's music was "aiming for the highest quality music."
+Hiraga believed in all the reviews of her singles that Amuro was "aiming for the highest quality music."
 Rolling Stone Japan author Kazumi Namba felt the album was "consistent and unshaking," and called the album "approximately Western" and noted how it followed current global trends in global pop music.
 He called the English recordings "ambitious," and was surprised at how different the work was to her roots in 1990s J-pop.
 He rated the album three out of five.

-Chart performance
+Commercial performance

-Uncontrolled was Amuro's 10th album to debut at number one on physical data provider Oricon's weekly albums chart, with 292,000 copies.
+Uncontrolled was Amuro's 10th album to debut at number one on physical data provider Oricon's weekly albums chart, with 292,098 copies.
 The album stayed at number one for three weeks, and was the second album in her career to achieve this after Best Fiction.
 Much like her previous album Checkmate!
 105,000 copies of the album were sold on the first day.
 In its first week, it outsold the second place album, Greeeen's Uta..., by 200,000 copies.
-The album after one week's sales became the top selling album by a soloist released by that point in 2012 — surpassing Ayaka's The Beginning's total sales by 84,000 copies.
+The album after one week's sales became the top selling album by a soloist released by that point in 2012 – surpassing Ayaka's The Beginning's total sales by 84,000 copies.
 It has since been topped by Keisuke Kuwata's I Love You: Now & Forever.
 The CD+DVD version of the album outsold the CD Only edition by more than eight times in the first week, according to physical data tracker SoundScan Japan.
 The first week total was better than Amuro's previous album, the collaboration compilation Checkmate!, which had sold 252,000 copies.
 However, Amuro's previous studio album, Past<Future, outsold Uncontrolled's first week by 39,000 copies.
 In Taiwan, Uncontrolled debuted at number five, underneath Yoga Lin, Big Bang, Nick Chou and Christine Fan.
 In its second week, it fell to number 15.
 In South Korea, the album reached number 36 on the Gaon albums charts, and in its second week fell out of the top 100.